Scientific Journal Articles

 Describes the epidemiology of US bicycle-related injuries among children and adolescents 18 years and younger.
 Analyzes NEISS data for patients seen in emergency rooms 1990 to 2005 who were injured while operating a bicycle.
 During the study period an estimated 6,228,700 individuals 18 years and younger were treated for bicycle-related injuries.
 Children with head injuries were more than 3 (relative risk, 3.63) times as likely to require hospitalization and were almost 6 (relative risk, 5.77) times more likely to have their injuries result in death.
 The authors concluded that the large number of bicycle-related injuries indicates that prevention of these injuries should remain an important area of bicycle safety research and practice.

 Lights Out: Can contact sports lower your intelligence?
-This article appeared in Discover Magazine.
-Although not a peer-reviewed journal article, it is available to the public for free, and is a very interesting source of info on concussion levels and mechanisms.
+This article appeared in Discover Magazine back in 2004, before the current attention to concussion had begun.
+Although not a peer-reviewed journal article, it is available to the public for free, and is still a very interesting source of info on concussion levels and mechanisms.

 This Cochrane Collaboration study found that helmet legislation "appears to be effective in increasing helmet use and decreasing head injury rates in the populations for which it is implemented.
 However, there are very few high quality evaluative studies that measure these outcomes, and none that reported data on possible declines in bicycle use."